 Book 3 – Clockwork

-Who it’s for: Entrepreneurs who want to streamline operations and get out of implementation and task-level work by creating a kick-ass team (who doesn’t need their presence to get shit done!)
+Who it’s for?
+Entrepreneurs who want to streamline operations and get out of implementation and task-level work.
+Those who create a kick-ass team (who doesn’t need their presence to get shit done!)

 For entrepreneurs who’ve been in business for a little while, number three on the list of best books for tech entrepreneurs is called Clockwork by Mike Michalowicz.
-This book is for the overwhelmed solopreneur, or for the entrepreneur who’s begun to build a small team or agency that is still heavily dependent on their presence as the founder in order to run smoothly.
+This book is for the overwhelmed solopreneur.
+This can also be for the entrepreneur who’s begun to build a small team or agency that is still heavily dependent on their presence as the founder in order to run smoothly.